NoodlesCD/NoodlesCD.github.io/blogpost1.md

 ## JPA, Hibernate and Persistence

+### Persist Java objects without SQL code or queries

-Spring also supports JPA for enabling database connectivity and transactions through Java.
+Spring also supports JPA for enabling **database connectivity and transactions** through Java.
 This works exceptionally well with Springboot's support for **Hibernate**.
-Hibernate allows Java objects to be easily converted into database tables, without the need for SQL code or queries.
+Hibernate allows Java objects to be easily converted into database tables, **without the need for SQL code or queries**.
 This both saves the developer time and leads to code that is less cluttered and easier to maintain.

 Hibernate also provides support for different relationships between tables, such as one-to-one, one-to-many or many-to-many.
 In many-to-many relationships, two Java objects can be linked so that a bridging table is automatically created between them once the application is run.
 This is accomplished by using a `@JoinColumn` or `@JoinTable` annotation between a List or Set present in both classes.